ghostway0/ghostway0.github.io/blogs/unsloth-challenge.md

 title: 'The UnslothAI challenge: DeepSeek and optimization'
 ---

-I, like many others, found [the challenge](https://colab.research.google.com/drive/1JqKqA1XWeLHvnYAc0wzrR4JBCnq43HyH?usp=sharing) on Twitter ($\mathbb{X}$) and quite immediately found them interesting.
-They totally were, but not for the reasons I had imagined.
+I, like many others, found [UnslothAI's challenges notebook](https://colab.research.google.com/drive/1JqKqA1XWeLHvnYAc0wzrR4JBCnq43HyH?usp=sharing) on Twitter ($\mathbb{X}$) and quite immediately found the challenges interesting.
+The problems they presented included weird systems and something new to learn.
+Those challenges were certainly fun, but not for the reasons I had imagined.

 I attempted the first challenge -- writing a dequantization kernel for NF4->other floats.
 [The `fast_dequantize` function](https://github.com/unslothai/unsloth/blob/main/unsloth/kernels/utils.py#L128) from UnslothAI's library is the starting point: